kaz-utashiro/greple-subst/README.md

 based on dictionary data.

-Dictionary file is given by **--dict** option and each line contains pattern and expected string pairs.
+Dictionary file is given by **--dict** option and each line contains matching pattern and expected string pairs.

     greple -Msubst --dict DICT